valtimo-platform/valtimo-documentation/using-valtimo/case/case-widgets-tab.md

 A checksum of the changeset is created when it is executed.
 Changesets that have already been deployed should not change.
 Changesets that have been changed since a previous time will result in an error and failure to start the application.

 All changesets can be executed again, even when the content has changed, by setting the `valtimo.changelog.case-widget-tab.clear-tables` property to `true`.
+This also deletes all existing case tab widgets.
 By default, this setting is disabled.

 **my-case.case-task-list.json**: